Learning outcomes

 Assessment method

-The exam has two parts: a written exam (exercises) and an oral exam (course questions).
+The exam consists of two parts: a written exam (exercises) and an oral exam (course questions).

-1) The written test: 3 hours of exercises taken from those seen in class/TD and in the syllabus
+1) The written test: 3 hours with exercises taken from those seen in class/tutorials and in the syllabus

-2) the oral test: presentation on the blackboard of a lesson question in 10-15 minutes, extracted in advance, without notes.
+2) the oral test: presentation on the board of a course question in 10-15 minutes, extracted in advance, without notes.

-- if the student takes both tests and obtains at least 2/20 in each test, then N1 is calculated as (2 x written score + 1 x oral score)/3.
-If this note N1 is greater than or equal to 8/20 then the points of the TG/5 are added.
+- if the student takes both tests and obtains at least 2/20 in each test, then we calculate N1 = (2 x Written grade + 1 x Oral grade)/3.
+If this N1 grade is greater than or equal to 8/20 then we add the points of the TG/5.

-If the total mark is strictly lower than 10/20, then the student can postpone from one exam session to the next (in the same academic year) the written or oral marks if they are higher than 5/20.
+If the total mark is strictly less than 10/20, then the student can carry over from one examination session to the next (in the same academic year) the written-oral marks if they are higher than 5/20.

-The group work grade is automatically carried over from one exam session to the next (in the same academic year).
+The mark for the group work is automatically carried over from one examination session to the next (in the same academic year).

 Sources, references and any support material